Why Healthy Love Can Feel Uncomfortable After Abuse

 A dysregulated partner might:

-• react instantly
+• React instantly with intensity

-• blame or withdraw
+• Blame or withdraw as their primary responses

-• make you responsible for their emotions
+• Make you responsible for their emotions

-• expect you to soothe them
+• Expect you to soothe them or manage their moods

 A regulated partner often:

-• pauses before responding
+• Pauses before responding to difficult emotions

-• gives space without punishment
+• Gives space without punishment or silent treatment

-• returns to connection without drama
+• Returns to connection without drama or grand gestures

-To a trauma-conditioned system, the regulated partner can feel emotionally distant when they’re actually emotionally stable.
+To a trauma-conditioned system, the regulated partner can feel emotionally distant when they're actually emotionally stable.
+Their calm can be misread as not caring, when actually they care enough to stay grounded rather than react.

-The Body’s Adaptation to Trauma
+The Body's Adaptation to Chaos

 Some survivors unconsciously recreate chaos:

-• checking whether a partner will leave
+• Checking whether a partner will leave or get angry

 Not because they want chaos, but because their nervous system only recognises intensity as connection.
+Your body isn't choosing poorly.
+It's choosing what it knows how to survive.

 The Healing Process: Retraining Your Nervous System

-1. Awareness and Differentiation
+2. Awareness and Differentiation

 Naming creates space for choice.